Ubaid-AI/python-social-distancing-covid19/README.md

 * Doesn't collect any data of a particular person
 * Stores a video output for review

-## Things needed to be improved :
-* ~~Auto-calibration [For the given sample video, I've calibrated the model by simulating a 3D depth factor based on the camera position and orientation.]~~ (Check out v2.0)
-* Faster processing
-#### Please Note: angle factor is needed to be set between 0 to 1 for v2.0 according to the angle of camera (move towards one as angle becomes verticle)
 ## Installation:
 * Fork the repository and download the code.
 * Download the following files and place it in the same directory